stIncMale/stincmale.github.io/_posts/2019-02-14-sql-in-unnest-array.markdown

 If there is a cache of execution plans in the DBMS or a cache of prepared statements in the JDBC API implementation / JDBC driver, then not only you can hardly benefit from it, but you also pollute the cache.
-[Hibernate ORM](https://hibernate.org/orm/) tries to mitigate this by using `in` clause parameter padding (see [How to improve statement caching efficiency with IN clause parameter padding](https://vladmihalcea.com/improve-statement-caching-efficiency-in-clause-parameter-padding/)<span class="insignificant">&nbsp;by [Vlad Mihalcea](https://vladmihalcea.com)</span>
+[Hibernate ORM](https://hibernate.org/orm/) tries to mitigate this by using `in` clause parameter padding (see ["How to improve statement caching efficiency with IN clause parameter padding"](https://vladmihalcea.com/improve-statement-caching-efficiency-in-clause-parameter-padding/)<span class="insignificant">&nbsp;by [Vlad Mihalcea](https://vladmihalcea.com)</span>
 and [`hibernate.query.in_clause_parameter_padding`](https://docs.jboss.org/hibernate/orm/5.4/javadocs/constant-values.html#org.hibernate.cfg.AvailableSettings.IN_CLAUSE_PARAMETER_PADDING)).

 ### [](#solution-array){:.section-link}A static prepared statement with one parameter of the [`array`] type of size `n` {#solution-array}